-Expats who plan on travelling within Portugal have a number of options available to them.
-Generally, those residing in Portuguese cities such as Lisbon, Faro and Porto will find that having a car is unnecessary, unless they want to travel to other parts of the country.
+Expats who plan on travelling in Portugal have several options available to them.
+Generally, those residing in Portuguese cities such as Lisbon, Faro and Porto will find that having a car is unnecessary unless they want to travel to other parts of the country.

 Trains in Portugal are a comfortable and efficient way to travel between cities.
-However, train travel will require some forward planning because services do not operate at such frequent intervals.
+Services don't always operate at frequent intervals, so travelling by train takes some planning.
 The bus network is far more comprehensive and covers areas located inland.

-Expats living in rural Portugal or in the Algarve tend to own cars.
+Expats living in rural Portugal or the Algarve usually own cars.
 While Portugal's road infrastructure is modern, there are some driving conditions that new expat drivers may take some time getting accustomed to.

 Public transport in Portugal

-However, at the national level, public transportation in Portugal is not as extensive as expats would find in other European countries.
-The railway network in Portugal is limited, which leaves just one option for those without a private vehicle - intercity buses.
+At the national level, though, public transport in Portugal isn't as extensive as one would find in other European countries.
+The railway network in Portugal is limited, leaving intercity buses as the only option for those without a private vehicle.

 Bus fares in Portugal are also reasonably priced, especially in comparison to those elsewhere in Europe.
-Rede Expresso is the country’s largest intercity bus company and has routes that cover the length and breadth of the country.
-Buses are relatively frequent and on busier routes there will be a service departing every 45 minutes to an hour.
+Rede Nacional de Expressos is the largest intercity bus company and has routes that cover the length and breadth of the country.

 Driving in Portugal

-Generally, road conditions in Portugal are good, especially on the motorways that connect major cities.
+Road conditions in Portugal are generally good, especially on the motorways that connect major cities.
 However, there are secondary roads in rural areas of Portugal where driving conditions can be dangerous.

 Air travel in Portugal

-Domestic flights in Portugal are relatively expensive and therefore not many people fly within the country itself.
-Portugal's main airports are in Lisbon, Faro, Porto, Funchal (Madeira) and Ponta Delgada (Azores).
+Domestic flights in Portugal are relatively expensive, so not many people fly within the country itself, and airports are largely used for international travel.
+Portugal's three international airports are in Lisbon, Porto and Faro.